aws-samples/aws-sdk-unity-samples/S3/readme.md

 3. Add "Identity Pool Id","S3 Bucket Name" and "Sample File Name" in "Inspector Pane".
 4. If your Cognito Identity Pool is in a region other than "us-east-1", change the "Cognito Identity Region" value in "Inspector Pane".
 5. If you are using a region other than "us-east-1" for S3, you should change the "S3 Region" value as well.
+6. Set up a "link.xml" file as described on the [Unity SDK readme](https://github.com/aws/aws-sdk-net/blob/master/Unity.README.md#unity-sdk-fundamentals), which is necessary if you will be building with assembly stripping or IL2CPP.
+Be sure to add the line `<assembly fullname="AWSSDK.S3" preserve="all"/>`.

 #####Run the sample scene
 1. Click the "Run" button.